byronqi/EulerCalculator-Internship/README.md

 # Euler-K1-Calc
-Eueler number and K1 functions for internship.
+Eueler number and K1 functions by interns.